sirius-ms/sirius-docs.github.io/docs/_pages/admins.md

 This means updates and fixes are rolled out as soon as they are declared to be stable.
 Sometimes even a single bug fix.
 New releases of *vanilla* SIRIUS are available [here](https://github.com/boecker-lab/sirius/releases).
 Signed SIRIUS installers provided by Bright Giant can be found [here](https://github.com/bright-giant/sirius/releases).
-Unless stated otherwise, both version are interchangable, no matter whether a commercial or non-commercial license/subscription is used.
+Unless stated otherwise, both version are interchangable, no matter whether a commercial or academic license/subscription is used.

 ## Versioning
 Following the Apache Maven convention, we distinguish between *stable* (`x.y.z`) and *SNAPSHOT* (`x.y.z-SNAPSHOT`) builds.